 At deBebians, we apply strict quality standards to all of our diamonds.
 We offer a wide selection of traditional round diamonds, as well as fancy diamond shapes.
-All of our certified loose diamonds are graded by the Gemological Institute of America (GIA) or the European Gemological Laboratory (EGL) to have D-J color
+All of our certified loose diamonds are graded to have D-J color

 , FL-SI2 clarity

-, and excellent, very good, good or fair cut
+, and excellent, very good, or good cut

 .
-Our signature Vault Collection offers the finest quality round diamonds available, certified exclusively by GIA.
+Our signature Vault Collection offers the finest quality round diamonds available.

 Unique characteristics determine quality for each diamond shape.
 This primer will assist you in understanding the key diamond attributes to consider when shopping for a particular diamond shape.
 Please do not hesitate to call us if you have any additional questions.
 Our GIA graduate gemologists can be reached by phone at 877-472-2700 (domestic) or 213-627-1300 (international) during regular business hours.